 Holden Thorp became Provost and Executive Vice Chancellor for Academic Affairs at Washington University in St. Louis on July 1, 2013.
 He is Rita Levi-Montalcini Distinguished University Professor and holds appointments in both chemistry and medicine.

 Thorp joined the university after spending three decades at the University of North Carolina at Chapel Hill where he served as the 10th chancellor from 2008 through 2013.

 In his research career, Thorp developed technology for electronic DNA chips and co-founded Viamet Pharmaceuticals and Innocrin Pharmaceuticals, which are commercializing new drugs for fungal disease and prostate cancer, respectively.
-Thorp is currently a member of the the boards of the College Advising Corps, the National Humanities Center, the St. Louis Symphony Orchestra, and Barnes-Jewish Hospital.
+Thorp is currently a member of the the boards of the College Advising Corps, the St. Louis Symphony Orchestra, and Barnes-Jewish Hospital.